jeredw/eniac-chess/easm.md

 | -X->S, X=0          | Output complement and clear |
 | X->A, -X->S, X=0     | Output both and clear |

 The accumulator is the backbone of the machine, and is simultaneously memory and arithmetic.
 There are 20 accumulators in the ENIAC, for a total writable memory of 200 digits.
-This is more or less the only writable memory in the machine (excluding a few internal registers in other units).
-Note that the resources available on each accumulator are limited in several ways: there are only five different inputs, only one uncomplemented and one complemented output, and most of all only 12 program inputs, meaning that without more advanced sequencing techniques each accumulator can be involved in at most 12 program steps.
+This is the only writable memory in the machine.
+The resources available on each accumulator are limited in several ways: there are only five different inputs, only one uncomplemented and one complemented output, and most of all only 12 program inputs, meaning that without more advanced sequencing techniques each accumulator can be used for at most 12 differet program steps.

 To describe the contents of an accumulator (or its value on a data bus) we follow the original sign notation of P or M followed by ten digits, in 10's complement form.
 Hence P0000000005 is 5 and M9999999995 is -5.
 To negate a value in 10's complement, take the 9's complement of each digit (subtract from 9) and then add 1.
 When sending the PM digit, a P is transmitted as a 0 while an M is transmitted as a 9.

-## Programs and patches
 The world of ENIAC programming, and the surviving technical documentation, is full of words that meant somewhat different things at the dawn of computing.
 An ENIAC "program" is a single action on one of the functional units (accumulators, function tables, etc.) that can be triggered by a pulse.
 A "program line" was a physical wire that triggered a particular program on a particular unit.

 What we might consider a "program" today, that is, the sequence of operations to accomplish something, was wired with patch cables (program lines and data trunks) that set the sequence of functional unit program activations, the parameters of each, and the dataflow.
 We'll use "patch" to refer to the complete set of wires and switch settings, which at the time they called a "setup."
 A "patch" is what is in the `.e` file that the simulator loads.